Introduction

 Controlling the resistance is simple via Bluetooth with the accompanying smartphone app, allowing you to set the desired resistance level in precise 0.5kg increments, with a maximum resistance of 20kg per PUMP.
 The battery charge status is the blue graphical ring in the app screenshot image below.

-While you have the option to combine up to 8 PUMPS for a total resistance of 160kg, we find that 2 PUMPS are sufficient for our minimal equipment workouts.
+While you have the option to combine up to 8 PUMPS for a total resistance of 160kg, we find that 2 PUMPS are sufficient for our minimal equipment workouts while meeting our space saving and portability requirements.
+When combined with bands with our AD-Curve Protocol we get commercial gym quality workouts, anywhere.

 Functionality includes setting various resistance modes such as ‘eccentric’ or ‘concentric’ – but we typically leave it on ‘standard’ which applies constant resistance in both directions of movement.